 What Is A Crypto Lending Platform?

-Crypto lending sites and apps were developed to offer a safe and secure platform to leverage digital assets to either earn interest, borrow loans, or pay for goods and services.
+Crypto lending was developed to offer a safe and secure platform to leverage digital assets to either earn interest, borrow loans, or pay for goods and services.
 Fulfilling a role similar to a bank in traditional finance, crypto lending platforms are centralized organizations that offer financial solutions to cryptocurrency investors.

 Cryptocurrency assets deposited with a crypto lending platform become the custody of the associated company.
 The company then uses those digital assets to generate returns for customers, whether through loans or other yield farming crypto platforms.
 A proportion of those returns is then passed back to all cryptocurrency lenders utilizing the platform.